jpedroh/ivao-whazzup/README.md

 # ivao-whazzup
-A lib for getting IVAO Whazzup data.
+A lib for getting and parsing IVAO Whazzup data.

 ## Installation
 ```sh